Innovation and Entrepreneurship

 The federal government provides early-stage capital for startups through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR) grant programs.

-NSF Webinar: Start Your Project Pitch.
+Start Your Project Pitch.
 Peter Atherton, an SBIR/STTR Program Director, discusses the first step: the Project Pitch.

 Icon of a handshake.

-OHSU's Entrepreneur-In-Residence program supports clinicians and researchers as they develop innovations for commercialization.
+OHSU's Entrepreneur-In-Residence (EIR) program supports clinicians and researchers as they develop innovations for commercialization.
 Learn more about the EIR program.

 Listen to Steve Runnels, one of OHSU's EIRs, discuss his role in an interview by EIR Podcast.